 Bonus Tip: If you still get rejected, wait up to three weeks before reapplying.
 For complex cases, you may need to contact support or your API provider for more help.

-In 2026, with more businesses going digital and competition heating up, getting that WhatsApp blue tick badge isn’t just nice to have; it’s a strategic advantage.
+In 2026, with more businesses going digital and competition heating up, getting the WhatsApp blue tick is not just about appearances.
+It helps customers recognise real businesses, trust your messages faster and feel more confident while replying to you.

 “We’re real.
 We’re reliable.
 And we’re here to serve you.”